nicholas-fedor/watchtower/docs/configuration/arguments/index.md

              Default: false
 ```

-!!! note
+!!!
+Note
     During Watchtower self-updates, cleanup is deferred to the new container to prevent premature image deletion.

     Ensure `--no-restart` is not used with `--cleanup` to avoid incomplete updates.

 ### Remove Anonymous Volumes

 Deletes anonymous volumes when updating containers.
 Named volumes remain unaffected.

 ```text
             Argument: --remove-volumes